jrfnl/clearPHP/rules/no-references-on-objects.md

 print $o->property; // 2

-// calls are identical for objects call_user_func_array('f', array($o));
+// These calls are identical for objects call_user_func_array('f', array($o));
 call_user_func_array('f', array(&$o));

 ```

-This would be totally different for scalar values, which depends on `&` to be passed by value or by reference.
+Note: This is totally different for scalar values, which do depend on `&` to be passed by value or by reference.

-It is recommended never to use reference on objects.
+It is recommended never to use references on objects.

 ## Rule Details

 The following code is considered a warning: